Women's Equality Day: 1970s

 In 1971, following the 1970 nationwide Women's Strike for Equality, and again in 1973, as the battles over the Equal Rights Amendment continued, Congresswoman Bella Abzug of New York introduced a resolution to designate August 26 as Women's Equality Day.

 In 1972, President Richard Nixon issued Proclamation 4147, which designated August 26, 1972, as "Women's Rights Day" and was the first official proclamation of Women's Equality Day.
 On August 16, 1973, Congress approved H.J.
 Res.
 52, which stated that August 26 would be designated as Women's Equality Day and that "the President is authorized and requested to issue a proclamation in commemoration of that day in 1920 on which the women in America were first guaranteed the right to vote".
 The same day, President Nixon issued Proclamation 4236 for Women's Equality Day, which began, in part: "The struggle for women's suffrage, however, was only the first step toward full and equal participation of women in our Nation's life.
 In recent years, we have made other giant strides by attacking sex discrimination through our laws and by paving new avenues to equal economic opportunity for women.
 Today, in virtually every sector of our society, women are making important contributions to the quality of American life.
 And yet, much still remains to be done".

 1980s

 In 1981, 21 women wore white and chained themselves to the White House to call for the ratification of the Equal Rights Amendment.

 21st century

 As of 2024, every president since Richard Nixon has issued a proclamation each year designating August 26 as Women's Equality Day.

 Go Topless Day, an annual event started in 2007, is scheduled for the Sunday nearest Women's Equality Day, because of "Sylvie Chabot's remark that August 26 is Women's Equality Day in the US because it is on August 26, 1920 that women won their constitutional right to vote."
-The event encourages women to go topless in public, and men to cover their chests by wearing brassieres or bikinis.
+The event encourages women to go topless in public, and men to cover their chests by wearing bras or bikinis.